Saumya-Gupta-26/TopoDiffusionNet/README.md

 ### 2.2) Datasets
 As mentioned in the paper, we conduct experiments on 4 datasets.
 For each dataset, we use only the masks (binary images) for training.
 - [0-dim] Synthetic shapes dataset: Curated by us.
-I used a simple python script to generate N random shapes (circle, traingle, rectangle) at any location in the image.
+I used a simple python script to generate N random shapes (circle, triangle, rectangle) at any location in the image.
 If you have difficulty generating such a dataset, I can try releasing it.
 - [0-dim] COCO: https://cocodataset.org/#home
 - [1-dim] CREMI: https://cremi.org/data/
 - [1-dim] [ROADS](https://www.cs.toronto.edu/~vmnih/data/) or [Google Maps](https://openaccess.thecvf.com/content_cvpr_2017/papers/Isola_Image-To-Image_Translation_With_CVPR_2017_paper.pdf) -- Both are similar datasets